 As if the myriad possible translations of à and de aren't enough, these two French prepositions also have complementary and contrasting uses.

-Ce, cette, cet, and ces are demonstrative adjectives, which are used to indicate a specific noun or nouns.
-In French, they must agree with the noun(s) in number and sometimes gender.
+Demonstrative adjectives (this, that) are used to indicate a specific noun or nouns.
+In French, they must agree with the noun(s) in number and sometimes gender: ce, cette, cet, ces.